 Introduction:

-Effective diagnostic reasoning hinges on accurately interpreting clinical information (such as historical details, patient symptoms, examination findings, and test results) to adjust the probability of a disease being present.
-This interpretation is ideally guided by likelihood ratios (LRs), statistical measures that quantify how strongly a particular finding influences the probability of disease by comparing the odds of disease before and after observing that finding.
-Despite their theoretical utility, empirically derived likelihood ratios are challenging to obtain.
-Diagnostic accuracy studies, the gold standard for generating reliable LRs, require extensive resources, meticulous study designs, and substantial time investments.
-Consequently, reliable, empirically validated LRs exist only for a limited subset of clinical findings, conditions, and scenarios.
+Effective diagnostic reasoning hinges on accurately interpreting clinical findings (patient history, symptoms, examination and test results) to refine disease probability estimates.
+Ideally, this process is guided by likelihood ratios (LRs), which quantify how strongly particular findings influence the odds of disease.
+However, empirically-derived LRs exist only for a limited subset of clinical findings, conditions, and contexts because estimating them requires difficult and resource-intensive diagnostic test accuracy studies.

-Due to these practical constraints, clinicians frequently rely upon intuitive reasoning (often described as clinical gestalt) when interpreting clinical evidence.
-Although such intuition is invaluable, it inherently exposes clinical reasoning to biases and variability, reducing diagnostic accuracy and consistency.
+Clinicians usually reason by clinical gestalt based on intuition and experience.
+Reasoning by clinical gesstalt is efficient, but can be limited by limited case exposure, cognitive biases, and variability.
 In contrast, quantitative reasoning based on explicit likelihood ratios offers reproducible standards and benchmarks that can significantly reduce diagnostic uncertainty and cognitive biases.

 Recent advances in artificial intelligence, particularly the advent and refinement of large language models (LLMs), have opened new avenues for enhancing clinical decision-making.
 These models exhibit remarkable generalization capabilities across a variety of reasoning tasks, such as information synthesis, question-answering, and context-driven prediction.
 Yet, the potential of LLMs to quantitatively estimate likelihood ratios for clinical findings (thereby providing systematic support for diagnostic reasoning) has not yet been rigorously explored.